Folic Acid Foods: Top 10 Sources for a Healthy Diet

 Folic Acid in Animal Products

-Animal products such as eggs and beef liver are a good source of folic acid.
+Animal products such as eggs and beef liver are good source of folic acid.
 However, it is important to note that excessive consumption of animal products can lead to health problems such as heart disease and high cholesterol.

 Fruits Rich in Folate